yn-commerce/maasi/README.md

 - Potentially:
     - Expand to allow online booking for the ride share service
     - Allow route planning using public transport + this service

+I'll probs use microservice approach and use the OpenAPI implementation of MDS (Mobility Data Specification) available [here](https://github.com/openmobilityfoundation/mds-openapi)